-AD7891 to TMS32020, TMS320C25, and TMS320C5x Parallel interfaces between the AD7891 and the TMS32020, TMS320C25, and TMS320C5x family of DSPs are shown in Figure 13.
+AD7891 to TMS32020, TMS320C25 and TMS320C5x

+Parallel interfaces between the AD7891 and the TMS32020, TMS320C25 and TMS320C5x family of DSPs are shown in Figure 13.
 The memory mapped address chosen for the AD7891 should be chosen to fall in the I/O memory space of the DSPs.

 Figure 13.
-AD7891 to TMS32020/TMS320C25/TMS320C5x Parallel Interface
+AD7891 to TMS32020/C25/C5x Parallel Interface

 The parallel interface on the AD7891 is fast enough to interface to the TMS32020 with no extra wait states.
-If high speed glue logic, such as 74AS devices, are used to drive the WR and RD lines when interfacing to the TMS320C25, then again no wait states are necessary.
+If high speed glue logic such as 74AS devices are used to drive the $\overline{WR}$ and $\overline{RD}$ lines when interfacing to the TMS320C25, then again no wait states are necessary.
 However, if slower logic is used, data accesses may be slowed sufficiently when reading from and writing to the part to require the insertion of one wait state.
 In such a case, this wait state can be generated using the single OR gate to combine the $\overline{CS}$ and $\overline{MSC}$ signals to drive the READY line of the TMS320C25, as shown in Figure 13.
-Extra wait states are necessary when using the TMS320C5x at their fastest clock speeds.
-Wait states can be programmed via the IOWSR and CWSR registers (see the TMS320C5x User Guide for details).
+Extra wait states will be necessary when using the TMS320C5x at their fastest clock speeds.
+Wait states can be programmed via the IOWSR and CWSR registers (please see TMS320C5x User Guide for details).